 Born in 1970, Boehm grew up in Springfield, Illinois and knew at a young age he was destined to be in the restaurant business.
 After dropping out of University of Illinois, he saved enough money as a server to open his first restaurant in 1992, the quaint Lazy Daze Café, in Seaside, Florida.
 Indigo Wine Bar (Blue Mountain Beach, Florida), Indigo Restaurant (Springfield, Illinois), and Six Degrees (Nashville, Tennessee) followed and Boehm got his education opening and selling restaurants all before the age of 30.

 In 2002, Boehm partnered with Rob Katz and the two established Boka Restaurant Group.
-The pair would open 12 restaurants in less than 10 years: Boka (2003), Landmark (2005), Perennial (2008), Girl & the Goat (2010), GT Fish & Oyster (2011), Perennial Virant (2011), Balena (2012), Elaine's Coffee Call (2012), The J. Parker (2012), Little Goat Bread (2012), Little Goat Diner (2013), and Little Goat Diner at the French Market (2014) and establish themselves as one of the great chef-driven groups in the country.
-They are also opening Momotaro in 2014 and 4 new restaurants in 2015.
+The pair would open 13 restaurants in less than 13 years: Boka (2003), Landmark (2005), Perennial (2008), Girl & the Goat (2010), GT Fish & Oyster (2011), Perennial Virant (2011), Balena (2012), Elaine's Coffee Call (2012), The J. Parker (2012), Little Goat Bread (2012), Little Goat Diner (2013), Momotaro (2014), and Swift and Sons (2015) and establish themselves as one of the great chef-driven groups in the country.
+They are also opening two restaurants in late 2015, early 2016: Duck Duck Goat and GT Prime.